 Or maybe it’s food.
 I have many sweet dreams (another vice of mine).

-We love to medicate.
-I have done it because I want the easy offerings to pacify me fast.
-But change starts in choice.
+We love to self-medicate.
+I have done it because I want the easy offerings to pacify me–but change starts in the choice.

 … So I challenge us to change the vice games.

 … Trial a choice.
 Meet action.
 Know change.

 Ten months ago, I forgot my journal on a travel trip.

 Silly mistake.
 Simple fix.
 Just used my phone.
 Owned.

 Don’t give in to easy outs because: